Counterexamples to the Gaussian vs. MZ derivatives Conjecture: Symmetric Gaussian and MZ Derivatives

-We were unable to provide a counterexample to the first update of the symmetric Gaussian vs. MZ Derivatives Conjecture, and the reason for this is that no such a counterexample exists.
-This in a consequence of the symmetric analogue of Theorem~A, or the classification of symmetric generalized Riemann derivatives of \cite[Theorem~1.3]{AC2}, which we conveniently restate here in an equivalent form as the following theorem:
+We were unable to provide a counterexample to the first update of the symmetric Gaussian vs. MZ Derivatives Conjecture that is equivalent to a symmetric Gaussian.
+The reason for this is that no such a counterexample exists.
+This is highlighted by the following stronger symmetric analogue of Proposition~\ref{P3}.